GeoStat-Framework/PyKrige/README.rst

 Installation
 ^^^^^^^^^^^^

-PyKrige requires Python 2.7 or 3.5+ as well as numpy, scipy and matplotlib.
+PyKrige requires Python 3.5+ as well as numpy, scipy.
 It can be installed from PyPi with,

 .. code:: bash

     pip install pykrige

-scikit-learn is an optional dependency needed for parameter tuning and regression kriging.
+scikit-learn is an optional dependency needed for parameter tuning and regression kriging. matplotlib is an optional dependency needed for plotting.

 If you use conda, PyKrige can be installed from the `conda-forge` channel with,